The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Include any work experience you have as a certified medical assistant and detail the responsibilities you’ve had.

-For instance, experience working with: Microsoft Word 2007, medical billing software, diagnostic equipment, medical paperwork, etc.
+For instance, experience working with: Microsoft Word, Microsoft Excel, medical billing software, diagnostic equipment, medical paperwork, etc.

 Also include any specialties you have that might set you apart from other candidates including: assessment of vital signs, allergy testing, taking blood, administering medication, etc.